-- The basic formula is cooked pasta + meat/veggies + dressing.
+- The basic formula for a great pasta salad is cooked pasta + meat/veggies + dressing.

-- This is more of an Italian pasta salad.
+- This is more of an Italian pasta salad recipe.
 It could easily be adjusted with simple additions – i.e. adding thinly sliced red onion, using half pepperoni, half salami.